Joan Martinez Alier

-Joan Martinez Alier (born 1939, Barcelona, Spain) is a Catalan economist, Emeritus Professor of Economics and Economic History and researcher at ICTA at the Autonomous University of Barcelona.
-He has made important contributions in ecological economics and political ecology, which he synthesised in his work on Environmentalism of the poor.
+Joan Martinez Alier (born 1939, Barcelona, Spain) is a Spanish economist, Emeritus Professor of Economics and Economic History and researcher at ICTA at the Autonomous University of Barcelona.
+He has made important contributions in ecological economics and political ecology, which he synthesised in his work on environmentalism of the poor.

 Biography

 Martinez Alier has a Lic.
 Economics, Universitat de Barcelona (1961), after which he went abroad to escape Francoist Spain, and studied agricultural economics at Oxford University and Stanford.
 He then received a scholarship to return to Oxford (B.Litt.
-St Anthony's College, 1967).
+St Antony's College, 1967).
 His PhD was in Economics from the Universitat Autonoma de Barcelona (1976).
+He cooperated with the exile publishing house Ruedo Iberico in Paris between 1966 and 1979.

-He remained as a researcher at St. Anthony's College Oxford into the early 70s (1966–73 and 1984–85), working on land reform, rural unemployment and the capitalist logic of sharecropping in Southern Spain and also conducting research in Cuba (on smallholders in the early years of Castro's administration); and in Peru (on the hacienda peasantry).
+He remained as a researcher at St Antony's College, Oxford into the early 1970s (1966–73 and 1984–85), working on agrarian conflicts, land reform, rural unemployment and the capitalist logic of sharecropping in Southern Spain and also conducting research in Cuba (on smallholders in the early years of Castro's administration); and in Peru (on the hacienda peasantry).
 He was visiting professor at the State University of Campinas (Brasil) in 1974, before returning to his home town to join the Department of Economics and Economic History at the Universitat Autònoma de Barcelona in Spain, in 1975.
 He has also been a visitor at the Free University of Berlin (1980–81), Stanford University, the University of California, Davis (1988–89), Yale University (1999-2001), and FLACSO Sede-Ecuador (1994–95 and 2007–15).

 He directed the CEECEC and EJOLT research projects on ecological economics and political ecology between 2008 and 2015.
-He is officially retired from AUB, but still professionally active and in 2016, aged in his mid 70s, he received a €2 million Advanced Grant from the European Research Council (ERC) for a further five-year project: A Global Environmental Justice Movement - The EJAtlas (www.ejatlas.org).
+He is officially retired from AUB, but still professionally active and in 2016, aged in his mid-70s, he received a €2 million Advanced Grant from the European Research Council (ERC) for a further five-year project: A Global Environmental Justice Movement - The EJAtlas.

-He is a founding member and past-president of the International Society for Ecological Economics.
+He is a founding member and past president of the International Society for Ecological Economics.
 He was a member (2000–08) of the European Environment Agency Scientific Committee.